Top Machine Learning Development Companies

 4.1

-Small and mid-sized businesses that need AI consulting and custom ML development at accessible rates Fixed project, T&M $15K
+SMBs, AI consulting and custom ML at accessible rates Fixed project, T&M $15K

 4.1

-Teams with an existing ML codebase that need senior engineers embedded to accelerate delivery without switching vendors Dedicated team, T&M $15K
+Teams with an existing ML codebase, embedded senior engineers Dedicated team, T&M $15K

 4.1

-Digital enterprises in FinTech, Retail, or Healthcare that need AI-powered product engineering at scale with global delivery Dedicated team, T&M, fixed project $75K
+FinTech, Retail, Healthcare enterprises — AI product engineering at scale Dedicated team, T&M, fixed project $75K

 4.1

-Organisations new to ML that need AI strategy and scoping before committing to a development contract Fixed project, T&M $25K
+ML newcomers, AI strategy and scoping first Fixed project, T&M $25K

 4.0